Policies

 Mission Statement

-The Northeast Harbor Library serves everyone from the Town of Mont Desert, the Town of Cranberry Isles and their surrounding communities, who seek information, enlightenment, and the pleasure that comes from the life of the mind.
+The Northeast Harbor Library serves everyone from the Town of Mount Desert, the Town of Cranberry Isles and their surrounding communities, who seek information, enlightenment, and the pleasure that comes from the life of the mind.

 Statement of Purpose